junegunn/fzf/README.md

 fzf project consists of the followings:

 - `fzf` executable
-- `fzf-tmux` script for launching fzf in a tmux split
+- `fzf-tmux` script for launching fzf in a tmux pane
 - Shell extensions
     - Key bindings (`CTRL-T`, `CTRL-R`, and `ALT-C`) (bash, zsh, fish)
     - Fuzzy auto-completion (bash only)